bbrick21/reading-notes/class1reading.md

 * If you are trying to display a to-do list, you can start each line with `- [ ]`
 - [ ] This is an unchecked box.
 It is empty between the brackets
 - [x] This is a checked box.
 There is an X between the brackets.

+# Summary
+* It looks like there is *a lot* of things you can do with **Markdown**.
+I am not entirely sure yet when this would be used, but I am willing to bet I will be using this quite a lot.
+Maybe in the future I can learn even cooler things like adding in pictures.